shenbagajanakiraman/Login-FrontEnd-Angular/README.md

-Music Application
+User-Service Mamagement

 Front End : Angular

-Search for music and reterive the same.
+Login and Register...

-API : Last.fm
+Searchg for Storage units and reterive the same.